Search this site

-This situation is no different from the one that would arise if the tail of the fish were to quarrel with the head, or, for that matter, if the mythical planets Rahu and Ketu decided to go their own different ways.
-A discord has caused the venerable Haldar family to break into two groups, and a wall separates the dwellings of the two groups; so severe is the schism that members of one group refuse to even look at the faces of the members of the other group.
+This situation is no different from the one that would arise if the tail of the fish were to quarrel with the head, or, for that matter, if Rahu and Ketu - the north and the south lunar nodes - decided to cross paths.
+A discord has caused the venerable Haldar family to break away into two groups.
+A wall separates the dwellings of the two groups; so severe is the schism that members of one group refuse to even look at the faces of the members of the other group.

 Nobogopal's son Nalin and Nanigopal's son Nondo are kindreds, are of the same age, and attend the same school.
 The two are in complete accord with the age-old feud between their families.